EukkMaru/4way/readme.md

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n

-it was all your fault
+it was all your fault \n